Wookie69Land/FitUbi-esse-idoneum/README.md

 _Warning!
 Automatic creating plan feature is simplified and not working as planned.
 Author intends to replace function with AI in the future for optimizing results._

-_Post Scriptum: this is my first application ever and any tips, ideas and code reviews are appreciated._

 Thank you.